 To make such a waiting calendar with your own hands, you will have to work hard: at least 31 linen bags will need to be sewn.
 But such a complex frame can be replaced with a cork board.

-Another option for an Advent calendar that you can do with your own hands one or two times.
+Another version of the advent calendar, which you can do with your own hands for one or two.
 We put gifts in a suitcase.
-Or a pretty bag.
+Or a nice bag.

 Rag advent calendar

-How to make an Advent calendar for kids out of paper with your own hands
+How to make a paper advent calendar for kids

 What we need: